List of specialty additive examples

 Paint additives serve many other specific roles.
 No matter what type of substrate you need painted and what conditions the finished product is exposed to, you will find an additive that will do the job.

-Here are the most common additives found in today's quality paints:
+The most common additives found in today's quality paints

 “Quality” is often over-used in sales and marketing, and this is true in paint like most other products and services.
 Basically, quality means the consumer will meet performance expectations at a fair and competitive price.
 The axiom “You get what you pay for” is the most common sentiment in the paint industry.
 Ask any painting professional what quality paint is and you will get the same immediate answer: It’s a paint they can easily work with and which will last.
 Quality paints come from properly blending pigments and binders inside a liquid solvent.
 Often, additives are put in for specific applications.
 The list is too extensive to mention here, but it is worth mentioning that quality paint producers use the broadest array of additives.
 Not all paints are created equal by any means.
 If you are looking for true quality in paint products, you are well advised to choose a quality distributor.